Nathaniel1024/JavaBlockchainDemo/README.md

 # JavaBlockchainDemo
-A basic blockchain prototype written in Java, featuring a customizable difficulty level and chain synchronization functionality.
+A simple Java-based blockchain implementation demonstrating basic principles like proof-of-work, block hashing, and chain validation.
+This project serves as a basic blockchain prototype, featuring a customizable difficulty level and chain synchronization functionality.
+It's an educational tool that illustrates how blockchain technology works, including block creation, mining, and ensuring chain integrity, making it a great resource for understanding the fundamentals of blockchain concepts.